RuleWorld/bionetgen/vsc_ext.md

 ### Getting Started
 See the [installation instructions](/install) in the documentation.

+If you have any issues using the extension, don't hesitate to post an [issue](https://github.com/RuleWorld/BNG_vscode_extension/issues) on GitHub!

 <!-- TODO: Add ### News section back in when there's actually news to post -->
 <!-- ### News -->